FedericoGirlanda/BerriesSoftDetection/README.md

-# BerriesDetection
-This repository contains the code, data and plots of the project that I am implementing for openIoT Lab (FBK).
+contains the code, data and plots of the project that I am implementing for openIoT Lab (FBK).